JonDmc/PokeTCG/README.md

 # MVP Goals
 - Be able to fetch and store basic card data from the api
 - Be able to display the collection of cards
-- Be able to generate a randomized card for the user to obtain every 2hrs or 2mins, for testing purposes.
+- Be able to generate a randomized card for the user whenever 'generate' button is hit.
+- Be able to 'skip' a generated card, by pressing the skip button, if the user doesn't want the current card.
 - Be able to display the list of decks, and the cards inside that deck
 - Be able to add and/or remove cards from a specific deck

 # Stretch Goals
+### Collecting part
+- Be able to make the user wait for 2hrs to have the ability to generate a new card
 ### Trading part
 - Be able to post a specific card for trading
 - Be able to comment on different posts with a specific card that the user want to trade with